o-jill/washcrus/readme.md

 "WashCrus" will be online shogi match management system.

-"WashCrus" was named for "洗足池" which is a pond in Tokyo.
+"WashCrus" was named for "???" which is a pond in Tokyo.

 "WashCrus" is written in Ruby.

 Lisence: Public domain

+How to set up:
+1. Clone repo. or unzip WashCrus archive to certain path where is allowed to run CGI script.
+2. Edit ./config/mail.yaml.sample and save it as ./config/mail.yaml
+3. Change KEY in userinfofile.rb
+4. Run "rake init" to generate db file.
+5. Access washcrus.rb by your browser.